 Think of net metering as having your own personal energy bank.
 For every kilowatt hour you earn during sunny times, your meter actually spins backward as if it were banking those hours.
-On a cloudy day or at night, your meter will spin forward as it used to before solar.
+On a cloudy day or at night, your meter will spin forward as it would before solar.
 At the end of the month, if you have generated more power than you’ve used—or banked more hours than you’ve spent—you get a credit toward the coming month on your electricity bill.
-This is frequently referred to as Solar for Credit.

-Photovoltaic cells, commonly referred to as PV, rely on semiconductors and light to produce direct current (DC) electricity.
-When sunlight falls on the surface of the photovoltaic cell, an electric field is created that drives electrons from negative to positive, forming a flow of electric current.
+Photovoltaic cells, commonly known as PV, rely on semiconductors and light to produce direct current (DC) electricity.
+When sunlight falls on the surface of the photovoltaic cell, it creates and electric field that drives electrons from negative to positive, forming a flow of electric current.

 RevoluSun has one of the most organized and demanding training programs for our project developers (PDs) in the country.
 Our PDs work through an exacting course that teaches them the fundamentals of electricity and how to design a system from the ground up.
-They also handle and learn about everything from the bolts to the panels that go into your system.
+They also handle and learn about everything that goes into your system.
 After their course, they do an apprenticeship with a senior developer, and once they are certified, undergo regular continuing education so that they are always on the cutting edge of solar.